HCA97/G-Universal-CLIP/README.md

 # [Visual Product Recognition Challenge](https://www.aicrowd.com/challenges/visual-product-recognition-challenge-2023)

-This is my implementation for Aicrowd Visual Product Recognition Challenge.
+My solution for Aicrowd Visual Product Recognition Challenge.
 The goal is doing a visual search over e-commerce products.

-The training and most of the hyper parameters are taken from [paper](https://arxiv.org/abs/2210.11141) which is the authors of the repo I fork too.
+The training and most of the hyper parameters are taken from [paper](https://arxiv.org/abs/2210.11141), which is the authors of the repo I fork.

 ## Structure

-- `main` branch is where all of my experiments are if you are interested some of my ideas you can check on it however they are not documented so you need to play ground.
+- `main` branch is where all of my experiments are if you are interested some of my ideas you can check on it however they are not documented so you need to play around.

 - `aicrowd` branch is my final solution.